alphasentaurii/alphasentaurii/_posts/2019-10-31-so-you-think-youre-a-data-scientist.markdown

 author: Ru Keïn
 ---

-## Yet Another Existential Crisis

 It was the summer of 2019.
 I owned my own marketing and video production company, had my own apartment in Hollywood, friends that cared about me, and a girlfriend I loved.
 So why was I so miserable?
 Why was I waking up every day filled with dread, and staying awake at night, restless and consumed by anxiety?
 I hated the way I was living, but I was even more afraid of dying.
 "Yet Another Existential Crisis” - I thought I knew who I was now, I thought I loved myself.
-I didn’t.
+Was all of it a lie?

 ## Hope vs. Faith